 Ziying Yin, Ph.D.
 (University of Illinois): MR Imaging and Elastography: Applications to Cartilage Tissue Engineering and Regeneration

 Fadel Zeidan, Ph.D.
-(Wake Forest University): Brief Mindfulness-Based Mental Training Reduces Pain: Insights from the Brain
+(Wake Forest School of Medicine): Brief Mindfulness-Based Mental Training Reduces Pain: Insights from the Brain

 Paul Sajda, Ph.D.
 (Columbia University), Simultaneous EEG-fMRI: Why Bother?